-We advise our partners to brief the interpreters or our project manager before each assignment so that we can learn more about the context and the event.
-We also ask our partners to provide as much background material as possible, as well as glossaries (especially about abbreviations or technical terms, agendas, presentations, meeting minutes of former events.
-This way we can ensure that the interpreters are really well prepared.
+We strongly recommend that our partners brief the interpreters or our project manager before each assignment so that we can learn more about the event and the participants.
+It is also essential to provide our interpreters with as much background material as possible, such as glossaries, abbreviations or technical terms, agendas, presentations, meeting minutes of former events.
+This way we can ensure that they are properly prepared.

 Simultaneous interpretation in a booth or via online platforms

-The interpreter sits or stands next to the small target-language audience (1 or 2 people) whispering a simultaneous interpretation of the matter at hand.
+Also known as chuchotage.
+The interpreter sits or stands next to the small target language audience (one or two people) whispering a simultaneous interpretation of the matter at hand.
 This method requires no equipment and is used in circumstances where the majority of a group speaks the source language and a minority (ideally no more than two people) does not speak it.

-The interpreter speaks after the source-language speaker has finished speaking.
-The speech is divided into segments, and the interpreter sits or stands beside the source-language speaker, listening and taking notes as the speaker progresses through the message.
-When the speaker pauses or finishes speaking, the interpreter then renders a portion of the message, or the entire message, in the target language.
+The interpreter speaks after the source language speaker has finished speaking.
+The speech is divided into segments, and the interpreter sits or stands beside the source language speaker, listening and taking notes.
+When the speaker pauses or finishes speaking, the interpreter translates a portion of the message, or the entire message, in the target language.
 The interpreter might need a separate microphone, but otherwise no additional technical equipment is required.

 When a hearing person speaks, an interpreter renders the speaker’s meaning into the sign language used by the deaf party.
 When a deaf person signs, an interpreter renders the meaning expressed in the signs into the oral language for the hearing party.
 At international events we usually provide International Sign Language.

 Technical equipment for interpretation

-In addition to the interpreters, we also provide technical equipment, such as booths, tour guide system (or valise), microphones, headsets and all other necessary equipment, together with qualified technicians.
+If you order interpreting services from us, we also provide technical equipment, such as booths, tour guide systems (or valise), microphones, headsets and all other necessary equipment, together with qualified technicians.
 In the case of online interpreting assignments, we can assist with tricks and tips on which online platform to use.